DarthVanger/FifteenPuzzle/README.md

-Fifteen puzzle online javascript game.
+Fifteen puzzle online javascript game (made as a test task for one job).

 Demo
 ----